imasoomigit/weatherapp/README.txt

 Also in the browser you should be able to see more logs by enabling log level debug(verbose) in case you got a question while running fe, just press Y

+Credentials:

+for demo reasons use

+user: user
+pass: password